WhiteP42/bioMEMEPy/README.md

 >**WARNING: THIS PACKAGE IS STILL IN DEVELOPMENT AND IS NOT READY FOR USE**

-Multiple EM for motif discovery (MEME-like) – OOPS model only.

 `bioMEMEPy` is a Python package for motif discovery using the model **OOPS** (One Occurrence Per Sequence).

 ## Caracteristics